Updated: Jun 12

 So, where does that leave you?
 Very simple.
 Save and do it right.
 You want stunning results?
 You're going to have to pay for them.
 The truth of the matter is, it's well worth it.
 I hear from clients years after their sessions who still look at their albums and portraits, and are thrilled by the results.

-I'm the not the type of photographer who refers to the session price as an "investment," nor should it be thought of in that way (because, it's not.)
+I'm the not the type of boudoir photographer who refers to the session price as an "investment," nor should it be thought of in that way (because, it's not.)
 There is a cost, however.
-As I mentioned earlier, price is only one small part of cost.
+As I mentioned before, price is only one small part of cost.
 What are other aspects of cost when dealing with a less than qualified photographer?
-Well, as we mentioned earlier, the quality of goods delivered.
+Well, as I noted, the quality of goods delivered.

-There is no greater frustration than seeing the results after your session, and them not being quite as you anticipated.
+There is no greater frustration than seeing the results after your session, and the whole process is not quite as you anticipated.
 This sub-par work leads to remorse on the part of the client, which is a definite mental cost.

 I once met a woman who thought her super low priced session was the deal of the year, until the "free album" she was promised in the sales pitch turn out to be nothing more than a plastic photo holder from a dollar store, filled with awful 4x6 snapshots.
 Not exactly the type of gift to give a loved one.